Mens Tweed Ties

 Showing 1–30 of 39 results

-Hence, our mens tweed ties can be paired with numerous elements from your wardrobe – a real all-rounder.
-One style tip is that you create contrast with the other fabrics in your outfit.
-For example, to pair a textured mens tweed tie with a fine/refined tweed fabric jacket.
+Hence, our mens tweed ties can be paired with numerous elements from your wardrobe.
+For instance, one style tip is that you create contrast with the other fabrics in your outfit.
+As an example, to pair a textured mens tweed tie with a fine/refined tweed fabric jacket.

-One of the most recent reasons for the resurgence in the ‘tweed look’ is the TV series ‘The Peaky Blinders’.
-They were an urban street gang based in Birmingham, England, that operated from the end of the 19th century until the start of First World War.
+One of the most recent reasons for the resurgence in the ‘tweed look’ is owing to the TV series ‘The Peaky Blinders’.
+They were an urban street gang based in Birmingham.
+They operated from the end of the 19th century until the start of the First World War.

-Tweed Ties are enjoying a new-found popularity which is continually growing and our range of styles grow with it.
+In conclusion, tweed Ties are enjoying a new-found popularity which is continually growing and our range of styles grow with it.
 Knightsbridge are proud to be your guide, guaranteeing that your tweed accessory is the perfect choice for you!